Location: Morrisville • Year Founded: 2005 • Number of Employees: 60-65

 Bridges has used the policy to spend more time with his children while providing additional support to Wake County Schools.

 “Teachers do a lot for our kids every day,” he says.
 “By being available to help out with field trips, I get to spend time with my children and help out the teachers and the school.
 I would have wanted to be a part of the experience regardless of the benefit, but to be able to use a paid volunteer day to help out is awesome.”

 Phinney understands that not every profession can have such flexibility, but says she would challenge anyone who raises cost as a reason to not provide more flexibility.

 “We have a relaxed environment,” Phinney continues, “But we strive to achieve here.
 Everyone is professional and respectful and understands what it takes to do the job.
 We’ve never had an issue with anyone taking advantage of our policies.”

 The company has low turnover and the annual employee engagement survey consistently reveals a high level of satisfaction.
 If anything, both Gnall and Bridges have to convince younger employees on their teams, for whom working at Lulu may be their first professional job, that the company truly does support a work-life balance, and that they won’t be penalized for taking time off.

 “I try to help my staff see the benefit of using their volunteer and vacation time,” says Bridges.
 “I tell them, ‘You can’t take care of customers if you’re not taking care of yourself.’”

-- Paid time off (PTO) policy includes eight paid holidays, five floating holidays, three weeks of vacation, and three paid volunteer days annually
+- A paid time off policy that includes eight paid holidays, five floating holidays, three weeks of vacation, and three paid volunteer days annually

-- Tuition reimbursement up to 100 percent for degrees and courses that are job-related and up to 50% for courses that are more general or indirectly support employees
+- Tuition reimbursement up to 100 percent for degrees and courses that are job related and up to 50 percent for courses that are more general or indirectly support employees